MirelaI/flask_heroku_example/README.md

 web: python app.py $PORT
 ```

-For now the line above is enough, as we are saying to Heroku start my webserver with the `python app.py` on the port `$PORT`.
+For now the line above is enough, as we are saying to Heroku start my `web` server with the `python app.py` on the port `$PORT`. **The command `python app.py` that I set in the Procfile is the exact command that I use to start my Flask application from my terminal.
+If your command is different, amend the Procfile to be sure it has the right start up command.***

 Port is the 5000 that you see when you start the application from your terminal. _http://localhost:5000/_.
 But since Heroku assignes random port numbers for each application we need to let Heroku read the port that it defined for our application.
 Hence trailing `$PORT` when we define our startup command.

 If you want different setups when you start your app, please have a read through [Prodfile documentation](https://devcenter.heroku.com/articles/procfile).